Creator, Challenger, Coach through Change: Getting out of the Drama

 Liz’s full post is here.

-Liz’s concepts including “taking responsibility” for adapting to change resonate today, based on what I experienced when I met a new group at the recent Michigan Management Labor Association conference in Lansing, Michigan.
+Liz’s concepts including “taking responsibility” for adapting to change, resonate today, based on what I experienced when I met a new group at the recent Michigan Management Labor Association conference in Lansing, Michigan.

 Necessity can create a solid spirit of cooperation among what used to be old adversaries.
 This used to create so much drama, as in the Karpman Drama Triangle: